 Reverend Allison Davies, Vicar of Eckington with Defford and Besford, is Associate Priest to our church.
 She can be contacted on 01386 750203 or email@example.com new email

-Reverend Allison will instead be leading Morning Prayer via Zoom at 10.30am. on Sundays.
+During the current government lockdown restrictions, Reverend Allison will be leading Morning Prayer via Zoom at 10.30am. on Sundays.
 If you would like to join the service either by video or dialling in from your telephone; please contact Alison Khan at firstname.lastname@example.org new email or 07984 748059, who will send you the invitation link.

 Funerals will still be possible, within Government guidelines on numbers attending and strict social distancing.